Rational Neural Networks have Expressivity Advantages: Experiments

+To probe parameter efficiency more directly, we additionally ran an IQL width sweep with smaller and larger two-layer MLPs.
+The original setting uses width 256; the smaller and larger settings use widths 128 and 384, respectively.
+Rational models add only 80 trainable activation parameters relative to matched GELU models.
+Table~\ref*{tab:offline_rl_width_sweep} reports five-seed means and standard deviations for normalized score and return, and shows that the smaller rational model is competitive with, and in some tasks substantially better than, much larger GELU models, except where the task is already near saturation.

-\Cref{fig:offline_rl_score_curves_main} highlights a representative learning curve for IQL on HalfCheetah-medium, showing the v5-normalized evaluation score versus gradient updates under each activation.
-Rational reaches strong performance earlier in training and attains a higher plateau than the fixed activations, so the curve corroborates the best-over-training summaries in \cref{tab:offline_rl_iql}.
-Full learning curves across tasks and both algorithms are provided in the supplementary material.
+{Figure~\ref*{fig:offline_rl_main_diagnostics} summarizes two representative offline RL diagnostics.
+The top panels highlight learning curves for IQL on HalfCheetah-medium and TD3+BC on Walker2d-medium, showing v5-normalized evaluation score versus gradient updates under each activation.
+Rational reaches strong performance earlier in training and attains a higher plateau than the fixed activations in these examples, so the curves corroborate the best-over-training summaries in Table~\ref*{tab:offline_rl_main}.
+Full learning curves across tasks and both algorithms are provided in Appendix~\ref*{app:offline_rl}.}

-Beyond scalar returns, we directly inspect the learned shape of the Rational nonlinearity during offline training. \Cref{fig:offline_rl_rational_shape_example} shows a representative Rational layer from the IQL HalfCheetah actor network.
-The learned curve quickly departs from its initialization target and reallocates curvature toward the high-density input region, yielding a localized gating shape that is aligned with the statistics induced by the fixed dataset and the evolving policy.
+{The bottom panel inspects a representative Rational layer from the IQL HalfCheetah actor network.
+The learned curve quickly departs from its initialization target and reallocates curvature toward the high-density input region, yielding a localized gating shape that is aligned with the statistics induced by the fixed dataset and the evolving policy.}

 \definecolor{matblue}{RGB}{31,119,180} \definecolor{matorange}{RGB}{255,127,14} \definecolor{matgreen}{RGB}{44,160,44} \definecolor{matred}{RGB}{214,39,40}